Creepshow 2: Interlude 2

-On his way back home from the post office, Billy is then ambushed by a gang of neighborhood bullies.
-The gang's leader, named Rhino, takes Billy's package, finds the Venus Flytrap bulb, and crushes it with his foot.
+On his way back home from the post office upon returning to animation, Billy is ambushed by a gang of neighborhood bullies.
+The gang's leader, nicknamed Rhino, takes Billy's package, finds the Venus Flytrap bulb, and crushes it with his foot.
 In retaliation, Billy kicks Rhino in the groin and flees as the bullies race after him.
 As Billy escapes, The Creep appears from behind a tree and goes on to tell the last story.